-This actually started for the franchise with the Mirror Universe episode of the original series.
-Chekov is planning to kill Kirk for treason, and he mentions everyone else would advance in rank.
+- This actually started for the franchise with the Mirror Universe episode of the original series.
+Chekov is planning to kill Kirk for treason (because he balked at destroying a helpless planet's cities, as per standard procedure), and he mentions everyone else would advance in rank.
 It's later mentioned that the mirror Kirk killed Pike to get the captaincy.

 Chakotay: "Sounds great!
 If I miss, I get to be Captain."

 - In another Voyager episode, a Kazon boy wishes to become a man by killing Chakotay.
 He fails.
 He then explains that killing a person is the rite of passage for the Kazon.
 Apparently, killing a clansman is also acceptable in some cases.
 At the end of the episode, instead of killing Chakotay (who hopes that the Doctor can make him better), he turns the weapon onto his maj (clan leader).
 Before the maj's Number Two can execute him, the boy swears loyalty to him as the new maj.
 After a few seconds, the new maj accepts.

 Linwood: This is outrageous!
 Are you actually telling me that you went over my head?[Lilah touches her palm-pilot; a blade whips out of the backrest on Linwood's chair slicing quickly and neatly through his neckLilah: Just under it, actually.

 - Lilah Morgan does this to her boss in the premiere episode of Season 4.
 With the permission of the Senior Partners, of course.